 Eventually, the Convention assigned a Monsieur Gasparin to deal with the dogs.
 He decided that because the dogs belonged to the aristocratic they should be buried with aristocratic honors.
 To accomplish this, Gasparin then gathered up all the state carriages of “Old France,” and these carriages then became hearses for the thousands of dog carcasses that needed to be removed.

-Abandoned dogs caused all sorts of problems in Vendée too.
+Abandoned dogs during the French Revolution caused all sorts of problems in Vendée too.
 There an uprising against the revolution broke out between 1793 and 1796.
 Thousands of people were killed, and with lots of hungry dogs and lots of dead corpses, you can imagine what happened:

 “Near Chollet [sic] there were extensive bleaching grounds, the owners of which kept a great many watch-dogs, large and fierce.
 The town, after having been repeatedly stormed, sacked, and burned, was at length abandoned by both parties.
 The watch-dogs, to the number of 400 or 500 took possession of the ruins and remained there for many weeks, feeding upon the bruised bodies of republicans and Vendeans that lay scattered in the streets and all round the place in a horrible abundance.
 After the pacification, when the disarmed townspeople of Chollet [sic] returned and attempted to rebuild their houses, the animals had become so ferocious that they attacked them and would have devoured them; and a battalion of republican soldiers were obliged to march against the dogs and exterminate them before the place could be re-inhabited.”

-Dogs eating human corpses did not just occur in Vendée.
+Dogs during the French Revolution didn’t just eat human corpses in Vendée.
 A leader of the French Revolution named François Nicolas Leonard Buzot and the second mayor of Paris named Jérôme Pétion de Villeneuve, were proscribed with the Girondists on 2 June 1793.
 They and several others escaped from Paris and found safety with a wig maker in Saint Emilion.
 However, after a time they did not feel safe and left their asylum.
 Fearful that they were about to be discovered and arrested, both men committed suicide.
 Buzot and Pétion’s corpses were then discovered in a cornfield with a pile of pistols laying nearby.
 The discovery was made when a fellow returned to the area to visit his sweetheart and heard growling:

 “He turned aside from the path to see the cause … and his approach put to flight three dogs that had been tearing two human bodies, which lay, each on its back, a few paces from each other.
 The face of each corpse was intact, but ‘black as the back of a chimney.'”

 Dogs were blamed for other problems too.
-For example, a critical food shortage in 1789 contributed to the French Revolution, and when the food shortage continued into the year II (1790), many people blamed dogs.
+For example, a critical food shortage in 1789 contributed to the French Revolution, and when the food shortage continued into 1790, many people blamed dogs.
 This resulted in some people taking action and “motions [were made] to eradicate superfluous dogs (those which did not guard livestock or buildings).”
 According to one report:

 “The usual rationale was that dogs consumed food which nourished humans, but someone at Le Havre pointed out that skins could be used to make packs for soldiers. … Most of the motions were tabled, and when passed, were not implemented.
 Gondrin twice urged citizens to reduce the number of dogs to one per household, but even club members refused.
 Montignac reversed a decision to have useless dogs killed, when a member made this touching speech.
 ‘The dog is the faithful friend and companion of man, watching over his safety and property. … What about those individuals, who, without dogs, would be alone in the world?
 We all get the same ration of bread.
 What does it matter to the public welfare, if a citizen shares a little of his sustenance with the only friend he has on earth?'”